rebelsky/csc321/home/index.md

 ---------

 Many parts of this overview, as well as the overall design of the course, are due to Janet Davis.
 I have reused materials with her permission.
+The design of the SaaS course is clearly due to Fox and Patterson.